Expectations vs. reality: how L&D teams really use AI

 What we found was a lot more nuanced than we expected.
 Some teams followed the intended path.
 Others built creative workarounds.
 And many were still figuring it out.
 Here’s what we learned.

-The original plan: how we thought AI would help L&D
+The original plan: how we first expected AI to support L&D

 When we launched EasyAI, the idea was simple: help users go from idea to course in just a few steps.